 After a law is passed, there is still work to do!

-The government needs to figure out how the law will get put into action.

-There are still chances to share your story.
+The government needs to figure out how the law will get put into action, so there are still chances to share your story.

-For example, California passes a new law.

-It gives a set amount of money to pay for health care.
+For example, California passes a new law that gives a set amount of money to pay for health care.
 California needs to figure out what kind of health care that money will pay for.

-It might go to building a new hospital.

-It might go to buying new surgery machines.

-Or, it might go to paying for doctors.

-Then, they would need to figure out how much money each thing gets.

-They would also need to figure out when they want the money spent by.

-They might want to spend it all in 1 year.
-Or, they might want it to last 2 years.
+It might go to building a new hospital, buying new surgery machines, or paying for doctors.
+They might decide to split up the money between different things.
+Then, they would need to figure out how much money each thing gets, and when they want the money spent by.
+They might want to spend it all in 1 year, or they might want it to last 2 years.

 These kinds of decisions are called regulations.
 Regulations give the details about how a law will work.

-People can say what they think about ideas for regulations.

-They can share what they think by writing something called a public comment.

-Public comments are ideas that people send to the government.

-They talk about what regulations should get made.
+People can say what they think about ideas for regulations by writing something called a public comment.
+Public comments are ideas that people send to the government that talk about what regulations should get made.

 It is the law that people get to make public comments about every new regulation.
 People also get to make comments when an old regulation gets changed.

-People in the government have to read the public comments.

-Then, they decide on the regulations for the law.
+People in the government have to read the public comments, then decide on the regulations for the law.

 Figuring out how the law will work is very important.
 It can be even more important than getting the law passed.

-Think about the last example about health care in California.
+For instance, think about the last example about health care in California.
 What if California decided to use all the money to build a new hospital?
 They could choose to build it in a place that nobody lives.

-Then, it wouldn't be helping people.

-Passing the law would have been a waste of time.
+Then, the hospital wouldn't be helping people, and passing the law would have been a waste of time.
 That is why it's very important to make public comments when you can.

-People only have a short time to make public comments.

-This is called a public comment period.
+People only have a short time to make public comments, called a public comment period.

-Public comment periods are the time that people can make public comments.

 Public comment periods are usually between 1 and 3 months long.

 How regulations get handled depends on where the law got made.

-For laws that affect the whole U.S., regulations get listed online.

-You can make public comments by writing them online.
+For laws that affect the whole U.S., regulations get listed online, and you can make public comments by writing them online.

-Every state also has regulations for their state laws.

-These regulations usually get listed online, too.
+Every state also has regulations for their state laws, and these regulations usually get listed online, too.
 But each state handles regulations a little bit differently.
 Ask advocacy groups in your state how to send in a public comment.

-Some cities and towns have regulations for their laws.

-Ask advocacy groups in your city or town to find out.
+Some cities and towns have regulations for their laws, and you can ask advocacy groups in your city or town to find out.